Conference Scavenger Hunt Ideas: 30+ Activities to Boost Engagement & Networking

 A: 30-60 minutes is ideal.
 This fits nicely into a break, lunch block, or dedicated hour.
 Longer hunts see drop-off in participation; shorter ones feel rushed.
 Most of our conference clients run 45-minute hunts during lunch.

-Q: Can we run this for a virtual conference?
+Q: Can we run a conference scavenger hunt for a virtual conference?

 A: Absolutely.
 Adapt tasks to be virtual-friendly: "Screenshot something interesting you see in today's session," "Comment a key insight in the chat," "Find the Easter egg hidden in the speaker slide deck."
 You lose the in-person networking aspect, but the engagement and fun remain.

-Q: What's a good prize for the winner?
+Q: What's a good prize for conference hunt winners?

 A: Anything $10-50 works: conference merchandise, gift cards, a free upgrade/discount, company swag, or even just public recognition.
 The key is the recognition, not the monetary value.
 Announced publicly, even a small prize feels rewarding.

 A: Seekr Games scales to thousands of participants.
 We've run hunts with 500+ people simultaneously without issues.
-The platform handles it.
+The platform handles it effortlessly.

 Q: What if someone doesn't have a smartphone?